-Reflect - Who is it God is inviting you to draw back into the fold?
+28. Reflect - who is it God is inviting you to draw back in to the fold?

-1st of March

-Ask God's forgiveness for the times that we have by our judgemental attitude socially distanced ourselves from others.
+- 1. Ask God's forgiveness for the times that we have by our judgemental attitude socially distanced ourselves from others. - 2.
+Ask God if he will help you examine your heart. - 3.
+What risks would you take to bring harmony back into your family, your church, your neighbourhood? - 4.

-2nd of March

-Ask God if he will help you examine your heart.

-3rd of March

-What risks would you take to bring harmony back into your family, your church, your neighbourhood?

 What would a letter of gratitude look like written to God?
-What would a letter of gratitude look like written to a friend who is a key worker?

-Consider - What part could you play in getting new wine into new wineskins?
-(See Matthew 9: 16-17)
+What would a letter of gratitude look like written to a friend who who is a key worker? - 5.
+Consider -what part could you play in getting new wine into new wineskins?
+(See Matthew 9: 16-17) - 6.
 What practices in church life have to die in order to let new things flourish?
 (See John 12: 24)

-WEEK ONE

-Man of sorrows
+MANOFSORROWS

+An Hong

+PEOPLE OF HOPE